ZAN-Team/ZanDocs/docs/guide/esource-pricing.md

 ## Plan specifications
 ### Existing plan
 In this release, we provide a free public preview edition.
-After logging in to the ZAN console, developers can use the free plan for 30 days by default.
+Developers can log in to the ZAN console to participate in the public preview edition.
 The specific details of the plan are as follows.

 |**Plan**|Free Bate Testing|
 |-----|-----|